Follow the political developments, party positions, and policy shifts shaping governance in Malaysia.

 Malaysia Week 9 of 2026 brings together 55 stories from the week into a clearer picture of where attention moved.
 The strongest recurring themes were MACC, Anwar Ibrahim, and Malaysia economy.
 Rather than following headlines one by one, this recap highlights the developments and pressure points most likely to shape the next stretch of coverage.

-Malaysia Week 10 of 2026 brings together 56 stories from the week into a clearer picture of where attention moved.
-The strongest recurring themes were Malaysian politics, Anwar Ibrahim, and Malaysia politics.
+Malaysia Week 18 of 2026 brings together 25 stories from the week into a clearer picture of where attention moved.
+The strongest recurring themes were Negeri Sembilan, state politics, and digital safety.
 Rather than following headlines one by one, this recap highlights the developments and pressure points most likely to shape the next stretch of coverage.

 Track stories about corruption probes, institutional scrutiny, and public demands for accountability.